My Mid-Life Crisis Career Change

 - It’s never too late to re-train.

 - Just because someone says you’re not good at something, doesn’t mean you aren’t.
-It also doesn’t meant that you won’t.
+It also doesn’t mean that you won’t.

 - Try short courses rather than certificates or diplomas or bachelor degrees to get a feel for what you like first.